One frequently asked question in the Betrayal Trauma Recovery community is:

 Anne: Did you feel unsafe before you found out he was lying to you or was there something in your gut that you knew was wrong and you just didn’t have “evidence” until you found out?

 Lindsey: I definitely felt uneasy, that’s for sure, and I knew that I wasn’t seeing the recovery behaviors.
-He wasn’t communicating with me and so I knew something was up, but until I really had the direct evidence I didn’t want to move forward.
+He wasn’t communicating with me, so I knew that something was up.
+But, until I really had the direct evidence, I didn’t want to move forward.
 It was only a matter of months and I don’t move that quickly with making boundaries.
 It takes me a while.

 An In-Home Separation Can Allow Time For Decisions

-Anne: So, once you determined that you felt unsafe and that your husband’s behaviors were unsafe, mainly that he had been lying to you, why did you choose an in-home separation for your boundary at that time?
+Anne: Once you determined that you felt unsafe and that your husband’s behaviors were unsafe, mainly that he had been lying to you, why did you choose an in-home separation for your boundary, at that time?

-Anne: So, at the time, when you’re telling your family: “I don’t feel safe.
-I’m going to have an in-home separation” where they like: “Why don’t you feel safe?
+Anne: At the time, when you’re telling your family, “I don’t feel safe.
+I’m going to have an in-home separation” were they like, “Why don’t you feel safe?
 I’m confused, what is he doing?”

 In-Home Separations Are A Boundary

 Lindsey: Yes, absolutely.
 Honestly, even to this day, it’s something I’m not sure I have words to capture exactly what it means.
 Which is hard because, in a certain sense, you want to feel justified when you’re talking to your family or when you’re talking to your friends about the actions that you’re taking, so that’s a struggle.

 It’s kind of a back and forth, continuing conversation with my parents, with my siblings, with other people who are aware of what’s going.
 It’s trying to share with them how I’m feeling, and, when I do come across podcasts or if I come across a quote from some recovery materials that I feel captures what I’m feeling, I’m more inclined to share that with them to help communicate, but it’s hard.